Native Bird Care & Rescue in Central Oregon

 7. Might have head tucked under wing in broad daylight.

-8. Easily confused with a bird in shock from hitting a window.
+8. Easily confused like a bird in shock from hitting a window.

 • Do not bury or leave dead birds out.